BUILT WITH PEOPLE IN MIND.

 I have been consulting in operations for over nine years.
 I have been part of many teams, seen many systems built, helped set up automations and documentation, defined roles, and trained people across organizations of all sizes.

 Most of the time, what I find is the same across all of them: underdocumented operations, overautomated systems, overcomplicated processes, and team members whose roles have never been fully scoped or talked through.
 When something changes, the change management piece is where teams fall apart.
-It always has been.
+This has gotten even worse thanks to AI.

-AI has not fixed that.
-It has sped it up.
-It moves fast enough now that most organizations have no time to make sure anything is actually being handled before the next thing arrives.
+AI moves fast enough now that most organizations have no time to make sure anything is actually being handled before the next thing arrives.

-I have been working in and around AI for four years.
+I have been working in and around AI for four years with all of my clients.
 I am not anti-AI.
 I understand there are real use cases that actually help.
-What I am against is waste: tools running that earn nothing, automations firing on bad data, and teams being reshaped around technology before anyone asked whether they should be.
+What I am against is the wasteful use of AI and organizations not being accountable for their use and impact on their own teams.